Real-life cities are vast, diverse mishmashes of different cultures and social groups.

 Anime and Manga

 In Getbackers, the limitless fortress(where most of the important stories take place) is separated into 3 levels: Lower town, which is basically a slum and is home to all the "normal" residents.
 People in this town often wear rags for clothes.
 The belt line, which is basically the "middle class" of the fortress, mostly houses supernatural monsters who exist only to terrorize residents of lower town.
-And finally there is Babylon City, the top level, home to the most power beings in the Getbackers universe.
+And finally there is Babylon City, the top level, home to the most powerful beings in the Getbackers universe.
 The top level is basically a palace.

 In Mai-Otome, the segregation of Windbloom into three "layers" is evident (with the middle "layer" being little more than generic-looking urban sprawl); even though Garderobe and the royal castle are located in opposite parts of the city, they are both part of the "elite", both rising way above the cityscape, and interaction between their residents is usually direct.